anastasiyanikalayeva/ScrollBaseAnimation/README.md

 This repository contains code for a simple scroll-based animation made with Three.js.
 The animation features three 3D objects that rotate and move in response to user scrolling.
 Additionally, there is a background of particles that respond to mouse movement.

 ### Demo
-You can view a live demo [here] (https://anastasiyanikalayeva.github.io/ScrollBaseAnimation/).
+You can view a live demo [here](https://anastasiyanikalayeva.github.io/ScrollBaseAnimation/).

 ### Usage